d-morrison/IntroStatActivities/_book/09-L07-inference-2cat-simulation-wrapup.md

     direction="xx") # Alternative hypothesis direction ("greater","less","two-sided")
 ```

-**10. Report and interpret the p-value in context of the problem.**
+10.  **Report and interpret the p-value in context of the problem.**

 \vspace{0.8in}